-As the end of the financial year approaches, you may be asking yourself, “how much tax do I pay?” and wondering “how much can you claim for working from home?”, especially if this is your first tax return.
-Our friends at the Davidson Institute, Westpac’s financial education specialists, have provided helpful tax time tips for you to consider, so you understand what you can claim and navigate this time with confidence.
+As the end of the financial year approaches, you may be asking yourself, “how much tax do I pay?” and wondering “how much can I claim for working from home?”, especially if this is your first tax return.
+Here's some helpful tax time tips for you to consider, so you understand what you can claim and navigate this time with confidence.

 5 tips to making the most out of Tax Time

 1. Understand the tax-free threshold

 Australian residents can claim the tax-free threshold to reduce the amount of tax that is withheld from their pay during the year.